 The silver legs will totally get hidden by the bed-skirt, and hopefully it will all come together to have the look I am aiming for!

 What do you think? are you going to be covering any box-spring mattresses in the future?
+Or will you stick with your twin mattress from Leesa?
 I am hopeful that even though it is pale, it will stay pretty clean because of the recycled canvas (and if not, it will blend in with some of the original canvas stains!)